ghuertaramos/ENMOD/readme.md

 # Ecological Niche Modeling on Docker

-Docker image and scripts to develop and analize ecological niche models (ENM).
+Docker image to develop and analize ecological niche models (ENM).
- This repository allows the user to download data from Global Biodiversity Information Facility (GBIF) to generate ocurrence maps, and ENMs on batch mode.
+ These scripts allows the user to download data from Global Biodiversity Information Facility (GBIF) to generate ocurrence files, ocurrence maps, and ENMs on batch mode.

 ### Current available functions are: